 The company first announced the feature at Google I/O 2018, and it’s finally making its way to the Maps app.
-However, AR Mode is exclusive to Google’s Pixel phones at the moment — including the new Pixel 3a.
-Update your Maps app and make sure you’re on version 10.15 or later.
-You can check the version by tapping the hamburger menu at the top left in Maps, then Settings > About, terms & privacy.
-There are also a few stipulations, even if you do have a Pixel phone.
+AR Mode was initially exclusive to Google’s Pixel phones — including the Pixel 3a — but the company has now made it available for any Android phone that supports ARCore and any iPhone that supports ARKit.
 It’s only available for use outdoors and in areas with recently published Street View images; AR Mode is not available in India; and because the camera is needed to recognize buildings, it will not work in low-light environments.
+The feature is still in beta.

 For a quick primer on augmented reality, it’s when you can see virtual icons and images layered over the real world — think seeing Pokémon in Pokémon Go.
 In this case, these virtual icons are seen through the Google Maps app, with the help of the camera on the back of your phone.